Provisioning a Docker workload

 Note

 While certain settings are not required to provision a Docker workload in the Management System, additional settings have to be filled in for the workload to perform as desired.
-Depending on the Docker container that will be deployed, ports need to be defined and environment variables need to be configured.
+Depending on the Docker container that will be deployed, ports need to be defined and, environment variables need to be configured.
 Keep this in mind and make sure to learn the details about the Docker container.
 Refer to the description of Docker workload settings below for more information.

-7. Select Save in the lower-left corner to save the workload version.
+Select Save in the lower-left corner to save the workload version.

-The workload has now been provisioned and is ready to be deployed in the Deploy menu.
-For more information on how to control the workload after deployment and use workload specific features, refer to Workload control.
+For more information on how to control the workload within the Nerve Management System after deployment and use workload specific features, refer to Workload control.

 Settings for Docker workloads